rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

  [modern view](../modern-view/index.md)
  to understand the importance of religious icons.
 Today, we are saturated with images which we pretend have lost all sacred value, and as a result we barely understand the ancient iconoclasts let alone the anathema because we're surrounded in our modern world by seemingly mundane and profane images.

 If we look at today's overabundance of images, profane images such as pornography, or mundane political memes, and then examine how those images influence and shape our behavior, then it is clear that these images are as powerful and as sacred as images ever were in the ancient world, and that idolatry is as present as ever.
 The reformation iconoclasts have clearly not saved our modern world from image-based idolatry, quite the contrary.

-Today, while most iconoclastic protestants would never adorn their church with holy icons, they do not question a nativity scene in their own front yard during Christmas (good for them).
+Today, while most iconoclastic protestants would never adorn their church with holy icons, they do not question a nativity scene in their own front yard during Christmas (good for them and may God bless them).
 Again, icons are inevitable.
 Should iconoclasts destroy nativity scenes?